 About Our team

 LuGus Studios has a team of talented core members and freelancers.
-We like to work with people who are not just good at what they do, but who also have motivation, passion and a professional attitude.
+Our team consists of people who are not just good at what they do, but who also have motivation, passion and a professional attitude.

 If you want to be part of this awesome team, you can send in your curriculum along with a sample of your work.
 All enquiries will be treated in the strictest confidence.